 Swallowtail Hill isn't your common-or-garden glamping site.
-Here in 40 stunning acres of wildflower meadow and woodland set in an Area of Outstanding Natural Beauty, you'll find uniquely quirky living accommodation along with absolutely everything you need for a relaxing, eco-friendly break that's totally out of the ordinary.
+Here in 40 stunning acres of wildflower meadow and woodland set in a Sussex Area of Outstanding Natural Beauty, you'll find uniquely quirky living accommodation along with absolutely everything you need for a relaxing, eco-friendly break that's totally out of the ordinary.

-Friendly and family-run, whether you're looking for an off-grid glamping experience without compromising on indulgence, a conservation masterclass in a lush outdoor setting, or you're looking to celebrate one of life's milestones in style, Swallowtail Hill offers the perfect setting, allowing you to truly connect with nature - and each-other - as you relax to soothing birdsong and leave the cares of everyday living far behind you for a while.
+Run by friendly owners Sarah and Christopher, you can expect the perfect rural setting, allowing you to truly connect with nature - and each-other - as you relax to soothing birdsong and leave the cares of everyday living far behind you for a while.

 Inside, you'll find the handmade décor adds to the feeling of countryside glamour, with the double bed lovingly crafted from local wood, not to mention a bespoke coffee table and apple crates as bedside tables.

 With a woodburning stove inside to keep you toasty whatever the weather, there's also a kitchen area with a gas hob and grill...perfect for late night snacks.
-The cabins share a well-equipped, covered kitchen and dining area for those who prefer a home-cooked meal.
-The outdoor wood-fired shower and compost toilets are just 20 metres away.
+The cabins share a well-equipped, covered kitchen and dining area, or those who prefer a home-cooked meal.
+Each cabin has its own gas-fired shower and compost toilets tucked discreetly behind them.

-For accommodation that's truly unique, the Meadow Keeper's cottage is a genuine one-off, hand-built by local craftsmen using locally-sourced timber.
-Oh - and it's also on wheels!
+For accommodation that's truly unique, the Meadow Keeper's cottage-on-wheels is a genuine one-off, hand-built by local craftsmen using locally-sourced timber.

-Step inside and marvel at the handcrafted construction, with a double bed and two singles that cleverly double as benches.
+Step inside and marvel at the handcrafted construction, with a double bed and two benches that cleverly double as children's single beds.
 There's a gas hob and sink for basic food preparation, and an all-important log burner for a warmly romantic feel all year round.

 During the day, why not take a stroll around the farm - perhaps you'll make some new friends in the wildlife-steeped meadows, lanes, ponds and glades?
-For a special treat, come and help feed the farm animals on occasion, a perfect treat for a perfect stay.
+You could even come and help feed the friendly farm animals on occasion, a perfect treat for a perfect stay.